flippyhead/ptb.io/_posts/2015-06-22-easy-server-management-for-aws-and-meteor.md

 ---
 layout: page
-title: "Admiral: Easy Server Management on AWS for Meteor Apps"
+title: "Introducing Admiral"
 ---

+## A Toolkit for AWS CloudFormation, OpsWorks and Meteor

-I built [Fetching](http://fetching.io), a Meteor application that depends on MongoDB and ElasticSearch.
-I didn't find a ready-made solution I liked for easily deploying and managing my Meteor app on AWS so I created [Admiral](https://github.com/flippyhead/admiral).
-There were a few features I was after:
+When I built [Fetching](http://fetching.io), a Meteor application that depends on MongoDB and ElasticSearch, I needed an easy way to manage its servers and deployments.
+I didn't find a ready-made solution I liked so I created [Admiral](https://github.com/flippyhead/admiral).
+There were a few key features I was after:

-* Easy single-click (or command) deployment of new code.
+* Easy single click/command deployment of updates.
+* Ability to fun multiple applications in a cluster of services.
-* The ability to manage server configuration as code, that could be checked into source control
+* The ability to manage server configuration as code and in source control.
 * A simple, modular design that could be easily extended to support other server types (beyond MongoDB and ElasticSearch)
-* Option to include only the components I need for a given project
+* Ability to include only the components I need for a given project

-I spent a good deal of time researching the many technologies AWS provides and concluded that a combination of OpsWorks and CloudFormation was a great way to go; especially after reading [this blog post](http://www.thoughtworks.com/mingle/news/scaling/2015/01/06/How-Mingle-Built-ElasticSearch-Cluster.html).
+* Support for rolling server upgrades causing no downtime

+The project is [hosted on GitHub](https://github.com/flippyhead/admiral) and [available via RubyGems](https://rubygems.org/gems/admiral).

 ## AWS

+I knew I wanted to go with AWS and settled on a combination of CloudFormation and OpsWorks.
+In particular I found [this blog post](http://www.thoughtworks.com/mingle/news/scaling/2015/01/06/How-Mingle-Built-ElasticSearch-Cluster.html) to be very useful.

-[OpsWorks](http://aws.amazon.com/opsworks/) is the AWS approach to Chef and provides some niceties including a nice web UI, a bunch of existing best-practices recipes, support for a variety of deployment methods, monitoring and much more.
+[OpsWorks](http://aws.amazon.com/opsworks/) is the AWS approach to Chef and provides some niceties including a clean web UI, a bunch of existing well tested recipes, support for a variety of deployment methods, monitoring and much more.

-[CloudFormation](http://aws.amazon.com/cloudformation/) is a JSON-based template language that lets you define your AWS infrastructure including nearly all AWS components (e.g. Route53 DNS, elastic load balancers, servers types and locations, VPN stuf, etc.).
+[CloudFormation](http://aws.amazon.com/cloudformation/) is a JSON-based template language that lets you define your AWS infrastructure including nearly all [AWS components](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) (e.g. Route53 DNS, Elastic Load Balancers, Instance types and configurations, VPN stuff, etc.).
 AWS deals with migrating your infrastructure as your CloudFormation templates change.
-Using templates, once you get the hang of them, if way better than configuring every manually.
-To simplify setup, Admiral comes with production ready sample CloudFormation templates for MongoDB, ElasticSearch and Meteor servers.
+Using templates, once you get the hang of them, if way better than configuring everything manually and repeatedly.
 Since you can configure your Chef scripts from within CloudFormation templates, the combination of OpsWorks and CloudFormation is a fantastic way to manage server infrastructure as code.

+## Just what you need

+Admiral is composed of modules that each offer discrete functionality.
+They all work independently and you only include what you need for a given project.
+You can use admiral-cloudformation to manage AWS and never deal with OpsWorks or Meteor.
+My hope is that new modules will be developed to handle other requirements and features.

+The three current modules (ruby gems) are:

+* admiral-cloudformation
+* admiral-opsworks
+* admiral-meteor

+You only need to include the one you need.
+Dependencies are automatically resolved.

 ## Getting Started Tutorial

-In this brief tutotaly we're going to walk through setting up an AWS cluster to host your Meteor app.
+In this brief tutorial we're going to walk through setting up an AWS cluster to host your Meteor app.
 The basic steps are:

 1. Create new repo(s) to hold your server configurations.
 2. Get setup with a base CloudFormation template and configuration.